How to Keep a Warehouse Cool During Hot Weather | Infographic

 Tips for Cooling a Warehouse Space

-Installing high volume/low speed (HVLS) overhead ceiling fans will keep air moving.
+Installing high volume/low speed (HVLS) overhead ceiling fans will keep air moving and is one of the best answers on how to cool a warehouse in summer.
 Some HVLS fans are as large as 24 ft. in diameter, and they can keep the air circulating over more than 20,000 square feet of space.
 HVLS fans can also lower temperatures by 7°F or more.
 Small, portable fans will help cool down workers in areas such as assembly lines or packing stations as well.

 Insulating a warehouse’s ceiling and outer walls will keep cool, nighttime air from escaping during the day.
 Insulation will help year-round since it also keeps heat in during cold winter days.
 Other benefits of insulation include added fire protection and keeping noise levels down.